cawado/sda-dropwizard-commons/sda-commons-server-jackson/README.md

 `Accept application/yaml`.
 This is especially useful for Swagger which provides the `swagger.json` also as `swagger.yaml`.

-To activate Yaml support, a dependency to `com.fasterxml.jackson.jaxrs:jackson-jaxrs-yaml-provider` has to be added.
+To activate YAML support, a dependency to `com.fasterxml.jackson.jaxrs:jackson-jaxrs-yaml-provider` has to be added.
 It is shipped in an appropriate version with [`sda-commons-server-swagger`](../sda-commons-server-swagger/README.md).

 ## Error Format